Luligu/matterbridge/README-NGINX.md

 sudo nano /etc/nginx/sites-available/matterbridge
 ```

-paste this configuration and change the port and server_name using yours:
+paste this configuration and change the port to listen and the server_name using yours:

 ```
 server {